qExobyte/qExobyte.github.io/_pages/about.md

 <h1 align="center" class="section__title">FAQ</h1>

 <h2>How flexible are your tutoring sessions?</h2>
 Finding time for sessions has never been a problem for any of my students, and I wish to keep it that way.
-I'm on Eastern Daylight Time and tend to tutor later in the evening, but I have *some* range of availability every day of the week.
+I'm on Eastern Daylight Time and tend to tutor on weekday evenings and weekend afternoons.
 If you ever need to reschedule or cancel a session, I ask that I'm notified at least *30 minutes* in advance--a policy more lenient than any other private tutor I've seen.

 <h2>What materials do you use?</h2>
 Only official practice questions from College Board.
 I explain why in the [Strategy](https://learnsatmath.com/strategy/) section.